syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

             //Get the selected records for paste the copied row. selectedRecords = selectedRecord[i];

-            //Call the PasteRow method with clipBoardContent and selectedRecords base.PasteRow(clipboardcontent, selectedRecords);
+            //Call the PasteRow method with clipboardContent and selectedRecords base.PasteRow(clipboardContent, selectedRecords);
         }
     }
 }